japila-books/apache-spark-internals/docs/spark-tips-and-tricks-running-spark-windows.md

 Running Spark applications on Windows in general is no different than running it on other operating systems like Linux or macOS.

-NOTE: A Spark application could be link:spark-shell.adoc[spark-shell] or your own custom Spark application.
+NOTE: A Spark application could be spark-shell.md[spark-shell] or your own custom Spark application.

 What makes the huge difference between the operating systems is Hadoop that is used internally for file system access in Spark.